This post may contain affiliate links. Please read my disclosure.

 - Preheat oven to 350F.

-- Mix all the dry ingredients in a mixing bowl fitted to an electric mixer.
+- Mix all the dry ingredients in a mixing bowl with an electric mixer.
 Add softened butter and combine on low speed.

 - Add egg whites, one at a time, then beat mix in whole egg.